 Recent research has shown that fibromyalgia patients who practice mindfulness meditation in a clinical setting for as few as 20 minutes a day three times per week experience a dramatic reduction in both pain intensity and the emotional aspect of pain.
 This study comes at a time when mindfulness meditation is rising in popularity as an alternative treatment for fibromyalgia.

-3. Chiropractic care
+3. Chiropractic care and physical therapy

 Spinal manipulation that is either done manually or with the help of instruments can help properly align the spine and relieve pressure on sensitive areas that may be contributing to fibromyalgia pain.
+Physical therapy, on the other hand, helps you stretch and strengthen key muscle groups to avoid later pain.
+With highly-qualified practitioners, these approaches can lead to reductions in muscle pain and other improvements.

 Individualized acupuncture was recently compared to standard placement of needles and sham acupuncture with startling results as an alternative treatment for fibromyalgia.
 This tailored needle placement takes into consideration pain location, frequency, duration, and intensity.
 Some report that is has resulted in: